cc-deployments/deployment-01/README/2025-07-02_manifest_location.md

-# Manifest Notes (2025-07-02)
+# Manifest Notes (2025-07-16)

 **Note:**
-- The Farcaster manifest for CarCulture: CarMania Garage is a dynamic (hosted) manifest.
+- The Farcaster manifest for CarCulture: CarMania Garage is now served as a **dynamic API route** at `/.well-known/farcaster.json`
-- Any updates to the manifest endpoint (https://web3-social-starter-fc-minikit.vercel.app/api/manifest) or referenced images (such as hero.png) will be automatically picked up by Farcaster.
+- Any updates to the manifest endpoint (https://web3-social-starter-fc-minikit.vercel.app/.well-known/farcaster.json) or referenced images will be automatically picked up by Farcaster.
 - There is no need to re-upload a static manifest file for changes to take effect.

 # Farcaster Manifest Notes

-## Found the Manifest Document!
+## Current Manifest Location

-The manifest document is located at: `coinbase/fc-minikit/public/.well-known/farcaster.json`
+The manifest is now served as a **dynamic API route** at: `coinbase/fc-minikit/app/.well-known/farcaster.json/route.ts`

-This is the manifest we created for the Farcaster Mini App **"CarCulture: CarMania Garage"**.
+This is the manifest for the Farcaster Mini App **"CarCulture: CarMania Garage"**.

-## Current Manifest Values (as of 2025-01-XX - FIXED)
+## Current Manifest Values (as of 2025-07-16)

 - **name**: CarCulture: CarMania Garage
-- **subtitle**: Daily Drops, Legendary Rides
+- **subtitle**: Daily Car Culture Collectibles
-- **tagline**: Drive the Past.Own the Moment.
+- **tagline**: Daily Drops.
+Legendary Rides.
 - **description**: Collect iconic cars, discover automotive stories, and mint daily digital classics.
 CarCulture: CarMania Garage is your daily drive into automotive history.
-- **ogDescription**: Car Culture's CarMania Garage: iconic cars, stories, and featured 'car of the day' (95 chars exactly)
+- **ogDescription**: Car Culture's CarMania Garage: iconic cars, stories, and featured 'car of the day' collectibles (96 chars)

-> **Note:** All manifest values are now sourced from environment variables in `.env` and referenced in the codebase (see `layout.tsx` and `api/manifest/route.ts`).
+> **Note:** All manifest values are now hardcoded in the dynamic API route.
+Environment variables are only used for secrets (Farcaster account association).

 ### App Information
 - **App Name**: "CarCulture: CarMania Garage"